Statesman (automobile): HQ

-The original Statesman HQ long-wheelbase sedans were released on 22 July 1971 as a replacement for the HG series Holden Brougham ... although drawings exist of an HQ Brougham, albeit in short-wheelbase guise.
+The original Statesman HQ long-wheelbase sedans were released on 22 July 1971 as a replacement for the HG series Holden Brougham, although drawings exist of an HQ Brougham, albeit in short-wheelbase guise.
 Statesman sedans were initially offered in two specifications, the luxury Statesman de Ville and the basic Statesman Custom.
 Engine availability for the Custom ranged from a 202 cuin Red six-cylinder, a 253 cuin V8 (for marketing purposes, the metric designation given to the 253 V8 was 4.2 L), a 308 cuin V8 and a 350 cuin Chevrolet small-block V8.
 All Statesman de Ville sedans featured the 308 V8 engine as standard equipment, with the 350 V8 an option.
 Compared to the broad range of Holden sedans, the Statesman sedans featured a wheelbase extended by 3 in, totalling 114 in, in common with Holden's range of station wagons.
 The extra length was incorporated behind the rear doors to allow for additional rear seat legroom.

 The Statesman was intended as a rival for Ford Australia's successful Fairlane which had debuted in Australian-designed form as the ZA series in March 1967.
 The Fairlane had created a new and exclusive category of Australian-made prestige cars.
 It was derived from the Falcon, with an extended wheelbase and unique front-end and rear-end styling to differentiate the car's appearance.
 At the time, this category of vehicle proved to be very profitable, in that the sale price was significantly higher than the base car from which the prestige model was derived, and the additional costs of production were only moderate.
-GM-H went to some length to set the new luxury Statesman marque apart from the Holden equivalent in their sales literature. for the new models, totally avoiding the presence of the name "Holden", even to the extent of using the term "General Motors" in lieu of "General Motors-Holden's".
+GM-H went to some length to set the new luxury Statesman marque apart from the Holden models in their sales literature, totally avoiding the presence of the name "Holden", even to the extent of using the term "General Motors" in lieu of "General Motors-Holden".
 Advertisements in newspapers among other media followed the same format.